somenoodlesguy/somenoodlesguy/README.md

-hi <br>
+# hi

-i yoink code from stackoverflow and hope it works <br>
+i exist<br>
-i know html and css <br>
+i know html, css, and javascript<br>
-and i'm trying to learn javascript and python
+and i'm trying to learn python<br>

+---

+fun fact: i once learned a lot of python and then forgot a bunch of it